leolabs/specify-hiring-test/README.md

 This project is based on the Specify Hiring Tests.
 It's a simple web app that allows users to store, access, and export color tokens for their design system.

+You can visit a demo deployment here: https://specify-hiring-test.vercel.app

 ## Used Technologies

 - Frontend: React + NextJS